eutiveumsonho/chiron/README.md

 ## Development

 Create a `.env.local` file based on the [`.env.example`](.env.example) file.
-You will need access to a SMTP server credentials and to set up an encryption key to spin this service.
+You will need access to a SMTP server credentials, a MongoDB instance and to set up an encryption key to spin this service.
 You can generate a key using the following command:

 ```sh
 openssl rand -base64 32